 , every time you start the game, it will execute each line of the file as if you typed it in the developer console.

-I’m going to talk about “binds” a lot.
-The in-game settings menu allows you to customize some keybinds, but if you open the developer console and use the bind
+The in-game settings menu allows you to customize some keybinds, but if you use the bind

-command, you can bind things to any arbitrary command.
+command, you can make keys perform any arbitrary command.
 Running bind x "noclip"

 when you press x